iiwaasnet/kino/README.md

-During actor registration process, after ActorHost has added corresponding entries with message identities and method references to ActorHandlerMap table, it sends the same registration information to MessageRouter, replacing method references with the identity of it's *receiving* socket.
+During actor registration process, after ActorHost has added corresponding entries with message identities and method references to ActorHandlerMap table, it sends the same registration information to MessageRouter, replacing method references with the identity of its *receiving* socket.
 MessageRouter stores this registration into **InternalRoutingTable**.
-Further on, MessageRouter can connect to other MessageRouter(s) over the **scale out socket** (for simplicity, receiving and sending scale out sockets shown as one) and exchange information about the registrations, they have in their InternalRoutingTables.
+MessageRouter can also connect to other MessageRouter(s) over the **scale out socket** (for simplicity's sake, receiving and sending scale out sockets shown as one) and exchange information about the registrations they have in their InternalRoutingTable.
 But this time, MessageRouter replaces socket identities of ActorHosts with its own identity of the *scale out socket*.
 When other MessageRouter receives such a registration information, it stores it into it's **ExternalRoutingTable**.
 This is how in **kino** network everyone knows everything.

-Now, when MessageRouter receives a message, either via local or scale out socket, it looks up by *message identity* it's InternalRoutingTable to find a
+Now, when MessageRouter receives a message, either via local or scale out socket, it looks up InternalRoutingTable by *message identity* to find a
 *socket identity* of an ActorHost, which is able to process the message.
 If there is an entry, incoming message is routed to ActorHost socket.
-ActorHost picks up the message, does a lookup in it's *ActorHandlerMap* for a handling method and passes the message to corresponding actor.
+ActorHost picks up the message, does a lookup in its *ActorHandlerMap* for a handling method and passes the message to a corresponding actor.

 If, nevertheless, MessageRouter doesn't find any entry in its InternalRoutingTable, it does a lookup in *ExternalRoutingTable*.
 The socket identity, if found, in this case points to another MessageRouter, to which then the message is finally forwarded for processing.

+It is also worth mentioning, that the same actors can be hosted redundantly within one network.
+In this case, messages will be fairly distributed among them.

 Now, we know how actors are registered within ActorHosts and how MessageRouters can exchange registrations and forward messages to each other.
-Let's take a look how MessageRouters, eventually deployed on different nodes, can find each other in this big world. **kino** provides a **Rendezvous** Service for sole MessageRouters. *Rendezvous* Service endpoint is the **single** well-known endpoint, which should be configured on every MessageRouter connected to the same **kino** network.
+Let's take a look how MessageRouters, eventually deployed on different nodes, can find each other in this big world.

+**kino** provides a **Rendezvous** Service for sole MessageRouters. *Rendezvous* Service endpoint is the single well-known endpoint, which should be configured on every MessageRouter connected to the same **kino** network.
 No need to share or configure any other URLs.

 ![Rendezvous](https://cdn.rawgit.com/iiwaasnet/kino/master/img/Rendezvous.png)

 Rendezvous Service is that glue, which keeps all parts together: it forwards registration information from newly connected routers to all members of the network, sends PINGs and broadcasts PONGs as a part of health check process.
-Since it's so important, the Rendezvous service is usually deployed on a *cluster* of servers, so that it can survive hardware failures.
+Because of its importance, Rendezvous service is usually deployed on a *cluster* of servers, so that it can survive hardware failures.
 Nevertheless, even if the Rendezvous cluster dies (or stops because of deployment), **kino** network still continues to operate, except that network configuration changes will not be propagated until the cluster is online again.

 Actor's method, that was invoked by ActorHost to process incoming message, may respond with a new message.
 This new message will be traveling over the network until it reaches other actor and so on.
-If actor can create only a response message, how can we create a request message, i.e. initial one?
+If an actor can only create a response message, how can we create initial request message?
 **MessageHub** is used to send a message into **kino** network.
 Depending on your needs, you may send either one-way message, or specify a *callback point*.
 To explain what the callback point is, let's talk a bit about message flows.